glennkroegel/pytorch-starlightcurves/notes.md

 - At a crossroads where RNNs are being used less in favor of CNNs with attention and positional encodings.
 This is what is used in state of the art NLP models in the form of the transformer architecture.
 - Unevenly spaced, show gaps in measurements - do a heatmap like at MT
 - Issue of variable length
+- for missing data read related work in paper
 - Explain and demonstrate: Interpolation, extrapolation, concept of latent state instead of just prediction (inc. compression effect), concept of similarity, concept of search, simulate inputs then getting state and searching db with this, concept of query within db to find strange objects.
 - Batching in non-homogenous time series - get the union and batch on intersection?
 For the sake of reducing the size of the union of time points I round to the nearest 3rd decimal.
 This discretization doesn't drastically reduce the number of observations.
 - Switching L1 loss for L2 I found is better at capturing small local oscillations probably since larger.